 If the day falls on a weekend, then Boss's Day is observed on the weekday closest to it.

 Boss's Day was introduced as a holiday in the United States national calendar in 1958 when Patricia Bays Haroski registered it with the US Chamber of Commerce.
 Haroski created this holiday to honor her father, who was also her boss, which is why Boss's Day has observed on her father's birthday her.
 The holiday was officially proclaimed in 1962.

 Haroski's intention with this holiday was for bosses and managers to begin getting the appreciation and thanks that they deserved from their employees.
 At the same time, the holiday aims at promoting good relationships between managers, bosses, supervisors, and their employees.

 The day saw a surge in popularity from 1979 when Hallmark launched Boss's Day cards to be distributed on this holiday.
-In recent years, there has been some controversy regarding this day, with people that stand against it claiming that it plays into the imbalance of power between bosses and employees and that it promotes classism, and thus employees should not feel pressured to buy their bosses gifts on Boss's Day.
+In recent years, there has been some controversy regarding this day, with people who stand against it claiming that it plays into the imbalance of power between bosses and employees and that it promotes classism, and thus employees should not feel pressured to buy their bosses gifts on Boss's Day.

-How to celebrate Boss's Day
+How to celebrate Boss Day

 Talk to your coworkers and organize a little office party for your boss.
 You can get a cake and a card for everyone to sign.
-Having a party with everyone in the office will ensure that people build relationships with each other, and it helps the boss getting to know their employees.
+Having a party with everyone in the office will ensure that people build relationships with each other, and it helps the boss get to know their employees.